hewaged/NetCoreApi/RBA-Exchange-Rate-Service/README.md

 # Microservice Architecture in ASP.NET Core

-This demo shows a simple example of the microservices architecture using ASP.NET Core 6.
+This demo shows a simple example of the microservices architecture using .NET 8.
 It includes instructions on building microservices and building API gateways with [Ocelot](https://github.com/ThreeMammals/Ocelot), and how to utilise [MassTransit](http://masstransit-project.com) as distributed application framework, [RabbitMQ](https://www.rabbitmq.com) as the message broker and how to unit test microservices using [xUnit](https://xunit.net).
 And it also shows how to deploy microservices using [Docker](https://www.docker.com/resources/what-container) containers on Linux distributions.

 ## Introduction